4 Luxury Real Estate Marketing Ideas

 Luxury properties, from large homes to modern apartments, attract an extremely different type of buyer than regular properties.
 These buyers have very different priorities, making it important to market using a completely different message.

 From calling attention to special features about the neighborhood to emphasizing value inside the home, there are many ways to convey the upscale nature of a luxury property in a customized postcard.
 Read on to learn how to effectively conduct your high end real estate marketing.

 Don’t sell a property as a commodity, but as an experience

-When you’re creating luxury real estate postcards or flyers for a property, which points do you emphasize?
+When creating luxury real estate postcards, brochures, or flyers for a property, which points do you emphasize?
 Most realtors focus on the key selling points of the home, such as its square footage, the number of bedrooms, and its value as an investment.

-In the same way that you expect all of the features of an economy car plus more in a luxury car, people shopping for luxury homes and apartments already expect these features, and rarely view them as major selling points.
+In the same way you expect all of the base features of an economy car in a luxury car, people shopping for luxury homes and apartments already expect base features, and rarely view them as major selling points.

-Instead, people in the market for luxury properties are best marketed to by selling property as an experience.
-Instead of marketing the features, market the experience they can have in a certain property.
+Instead, people in the market for luxury properties are best marketed to by selling a property as an experience.
+That is, market the experience they can have in that property.